Purohit1999/inventory_management/README.md

 ---
 ## 👤 User Stories

+User Stories for Inventory Management System

+This document outlines the user stories for an Inventory Management System, detailing the needs and requirements of both business owners and store employees.
+The goal is to create a user-friendly platform that streamlines inventory management, enhances productivity, and ensures security.

+#### User Stories

 ### 🧑‍💻 As a Business Owner, I want to:

-1. **Easily add and manage inventory** to keep track of available products.
+## 1. Easily add and manage inventory to keep track of available products.

+This feature allows business owners to quickly input new products and update existing ones, ensuring that inventory levels are accurate and up-to-date.

-2. **Bulk upload inventory from CSV/Excel** to save time in data entry.
+## 2. Bulk upload inventory from CSV/Excel to save time in data entry.

+By enabling bulk uploads, business owners can efficiently manage large inventories without the need for repetitive manual entry, thus saving valuable time.

-3. **Download inventory data as a CSV** for reporting and analysis.
+## 3. Download inventory data as a CSV for reporting and analysis.

+This functionality provides business owners with the ability to export their inventory data for further analysis, reporting, or sharing with stakeholders.

-4. **Quickly update product details** without navigating complex menus.
+## 4. Quickly update product details without navigating complex menus.

+A streamlined interface for updating product information ensures that business owners can make changes swiftly, improving operational efficiency.

-5. **Ensure security with user authentication**, restricting access to authorized personnel only.
+## 5. Ensure security with user authentication, restricting access to authorized personnel only.

+Implementing robust user authentication safeguards sensitive inventory data, ensuring that only authorized users can access or modify information.

 ### 👥 As a Store Employee, I want to:

-1. **View all products in an organized manner** with categories and pricing.
+## 1. View all products in an organized manner with categories and pricing.

+An organized display of products helps store employees quickly locate items, enhancing their ability to assist customers effectively.

-2. **Search for products easily** using a search or filter feature.
+## 2. Search for products easily using a search or filter feature.

+A search function allows employees to find specific products quickly, improving response times and customer service.

-3. **Edit product details quickly** when stock levels or prices change.
+## 3. Edit product details quickly when stock levels or prices change.

+Store employees should have the ability to make immediate updates to product information, ensuring that customers always receive accurate information.

-4. **Prevent accidental deletions** by adding confirmation steps.
+## 4. Prevent accidental deletions by adding confirmation steps.

+Implementing confirmation steps before deletion actions helps protect against unintentional loss of inventory data, maintaining the integrity of the inventory system.
+This document serves as a foundational guide for developing an Inventory Management System that meets the needs of both business owners and store employees, ultimately leading to a more efficient and secure inventory management process.

 ---
 ## 🎨 UX/UI Design